 DNS lets the owner of a zone delegate a subdomain to a different name server by using NS (name server) records.
 Resolvers follow these records and send queries for the subdomain to the target name server specified in the delegation.

-The resource record sets collection holds the current state of the DNS records that make up a managed zone.
-You can read this collection, but you do not modify it directly.
-Rather, you edit the resource record sets in a managed zone by creating a
+A resource record set is a collection of DNS records with the same label, class, and type, but with different data.
+Resource record sets hold the current state of the DNS records that make up a managed zone.
+You can read a resource record set, but you do not modify it directly.
+Rather, you edit the resource record set in a managed zone by creating a

 Changerequest in the changes collection.
-The resource record sets collection reflects all your changes immediately.
+The resource record set reflects all your changes immediately.
 However, there is a delay between when changes are made in the API and the time that they take effect at your authoritative DNS servers.
 For information about how to manage records, see Managing records.

-To make a change to the resource record sets collection, submit a
+To make a change to a resource record set, submit a

 Changerequest containing additions or deletions.
 Additions and deletions can be done in bulk or in a single atomic transaction, and take effect at the same time in each authoritative DNS server.